-Nemone joined the Society as a non-executive director at the Annual General Meeting in March 2017 and she currently chairs the Nominations & Governance Committee.
+Nemone joined the Society as a non-executive director in March 2017.
+She currently chairs the Nominations & Governance Committee and is the Society's Vice Chair.

 Her background is in the equity capital markets sector of the City of London, including as a former Finance Director on the main board of a stock exchange, having begun her career in corporate finance and broking.

-She also holds other non-executive positions as Chair of a mutual friendly society in the savings & insurance sector, at a renewable energy company (where she chairs the Audit & Risk Committee), at a Venture Capital Trust investing in small, growing companies, and at a private investment office based in the Midlands.
+She also holds other non-executive positions as Chair of a mutual friendly society in the savings & insurance sector, at a renewable energy company (where she chairs the Audit & Risk Committee) and at a Venture Capital Trust investing in small, growing companies.